boderebesec/security-plus-guide/12-crypto-mobile-zero-day.md

 # Cryptographic, Mobile, and Zero-Day Vulnerabilities — Domain 2: Threats, Vulnerabilities, and Mitigations

-**Focus**: Identify and mitigate cryptographic weaknesses, mobile risks, and unknown zero-day threats **Purpose**: Strengthen understanding of exploitable flaws that stem from insecure defaults, user behavior, and delayed response
+Focus: Identify and mitigate cryptographic weaknesses, mobile risks, and unknown zero-day threats
+Purpose: Strengthen understanding of exploitable flaws that stem from insecure defaults, user behavior, and delayed response

 ---